G-H4wke/100-Days-of-Code-Python/README.md

 The Project for the day was a "Choose your own adventure" game, just like Zork!
 By understanding control flow and the previous concepts we learnt, this text based game came to life!

+### So a quick day then?

+Quite the opposite.
+Day 3 introduces some more challenges and as time goes on there will be more challenges than concepts practices to learn to really get the brain working!

+We updated our BMI-Calculator using a control flow and string interpolation to a greater degree.
+We created a Leap Year calendar, Pizza calculator (improving on our Tip calculator in the previous day) and a love calculator (I got 97 ;D ).

+### Sounds like a lot of fun!
+There were some great challenges on this day and with all of this knowledge, we created a Treasure Hunt text based adventure.

+Whilst the concepts are relatively simple, this can really be improved upon and I would love to come back to this at a later date and make this into a full blown game!